MicrosoftDocs/VBA-Docs/api/Word.CoAuthor.EmailAddress.md

 ## Example

-The following code example displays the e-mail address of the first co author in the active document.
+The following code example displays the email address of the first co author in the active document.

 ```vb